August Newsletter 2020

-On June 25th 2020, our Unified Board approved an Operational Plan for the care of our people and the use of our building.
-We will use a gradual approach to allow time to evaluate and adapt as we move forward.
-The plan is attached to this email so you can review what is expected when we gather as a faith community.
-Anyone wishing a paper version can request the plan from the office.
+On June 25th, 2020, our Unified Board approved an Operational Plan for the care of our people and the use of our building.
+In August we take our next step forward toward in-person meetings and continue with a few outdoor worship times.
+A gradual approach provides opportunity for us to evaluate and adapt as we move forward so that we ensure we maintain a low-risk environment.

 Re-entering the Building

 As of July, the office section of the Building is open to the public.
 Anyone visiting is asked to remain in the office doorway to maintain the proper physical distancing of 6 ft when visiting the minister or office administrator.
 If your tasks require closer contact, please wear a mask.
 Signs will be posted with guidelines for Covid-19 restrictions, handwashing, and sanitizing.
 August in person meetings will resume with up to 6 people allowed in the Fellowship room and larger meetings in the sanctuary under current regulations.
 Committees or groups which meet are asked to designate a person to sanitize, after their meeting, whichever spaces they used.
 All meetings must be booked through the office.
 902-658-2863

 Sunday August 9th 10:30 am a Memorial Service for Ruth Walsh will be offered for the congregation.
 Please pre-register with Rev. Karen.
 Bring lawn chairs if you wish to sit by your car – vehicles will be parked to maintain proper distancing.
 The building and washrooms will not be open.
 If heavy rain is called for the service will be moved into the sanctuary.
 A regular Sunday worship service online will also be provided for that day.